Ebershoff, David — How Many Wives are Enough?

 Allman, Tom Sheriff — Medical Marijuana Guidelines

-State guidelines for growing and possession of medical marijuana, were issued by the California Attorney General on August 25, 2008.
-In this edition of Radio Curious, we visit again with Mendocino county sheriff Tom Allman, who participated in the development of these guidelines, to discuss their implementation.
+State guidelines for growing and possessing medical marijuana, were issued by the California Attorney General on August 25, 2008.
+In this edition of Radio Curious, we visit again with Mendocino County Sheriff Tom Allman, who participated in the development of these guidelines, to discuss their implementation.
 This interview was recorded August 27, 2008, in the studios of Radio Curious.

-The book that he recommends is “Reagan’s War: The Epic Story of His Forty-Year Struggle and Final Triumph Over Communism,” by Peter Schweizer.
+The book that Tom Allman recommends is, “Reagan’s War: The Epic Story of His Forty-Year Struggle and Final Triumph Over Communism,” by Peter Schweizer.

 Click here to begin listening.